Akram Haniyah: Editor-in-chief of Al-Ayyam (1995-onwards)

 After being allowed to return to Palestine following the Oslo Accords, Haniyah founded the Ramallah-based newspaper al-Ayyam in January 1995, serving as its first editor-in-chief.

-In 2001, academic Orayb Aref Najjar noted that Haniyah's "position as an unoficial advisor to Yasser Arafat has enabled him to protect his journalists from the censorship and intimidation of Palestinian secret services intent on stifling free debate in Palestinian society.
+In 2001, academic Orayb Aref Najjar noted that Haniyah's "position as an unofficial advisor to Yasser Arafat has enabled him to protect his journalists from the censorship and intimidation of Palestinian secret services intent on stifling free debate in Palestinian society.
 When Palestinian security personnel summon Al-Ayyam reporters over stories that they do not like, they have to answer to Haniyah, who points out to the security chiefs that what they are doing is illegal under the 1995 Press and Publication Law...
 And while Al-Ayyam, like all Palestinian papers, refrains from directly criticising Arafat, its reporters and columnists have criticised mismanaged institutions and the civil servants who run them.
 Haniyya's political columns are closely read by Palestinians as well as by Israelis and other foreigners."